jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 However, if we were to configure the LXC as privileged, then we could reproduce the steps performed on the client VM.
 Trading security for convenience, privileged LXCs are less isolated than unprivileged containers, therefore a host kernel issue or crash would affect all containers and NFS mounts inside the LXC.
 Moreover, NFS mounts would break during live migration or backup, or prevent these tasks from completing successfully.

-All in all, when using LXC the recommended way to store files would be an S3-compatible object storage, such as [MinIO](https://min.io/), [Garage](https://garagehq.deuxfleurs.fr/) or [SeaweedFS](https://github.com/seaweedfs/seaweedfs).
+All in all, when using LXC the recommended way to store files would be an S3-compatible object storage.

 ## Multiple shares